-The purpose of the AT3 Center is to provide training and technical assistance for all AT Act Section 4 State and Territory AT Programs to support quality implementation of state level and state leadership activities and to support a national assistive technology internet site that makes general AT information available to the public and other stakeholders.
+The purpose of the AT3 Center is to provide training and technical assistance for all AT Act Programs to support quality implementation of State-Level and State Leadership activities and to support a national assistive technology internet site that makes general AT information available to the public and other stakeholders.

 A separate technical assistance provider, the National Disability Rights Network, is responsible for providing training and technical assistance for the AT Act Section 5 grantees as part of their overall technical assistance to Protection and Advocacy agencies.

 Technical Assistance Initiatives

 - Maintaining a vetted and curated website with robust information about AT Act Programs that also serves as a national public AT internet resource along with digital and social media based AT awareness activities.

 - Ongoing systematic review of AT Act Program activities and characteristics (using a standardized taxonomy) and identifying innovative practices that can be adopted/adapted and scaled up to improve services, assisting each grantee in forming strategic partnerships, and delivering training and technical assistance to support the formation of strategic partnerships.

 - each State-Level activity area at a level of intensity appropriate for the individual and collective needs of AT Act Programs;

-- state leadership activities, including high impact state improvement initiatives and efforts designed to secure leveraged funding, at a level of intensity appropriate for the individual and collective needs of AT Act Programs.
+- State Leadership activities, including high impact state improvement initiatives and efforts designed to secure leveraged funding, at a level of intensity appropriate for the individual and collective needs of AT Act Programs; and

 The AT3 Center is a sponsored project of the Association of Assistive Technology Act Programs (ATAP) operated under a five year grant (2022 – 2027) from the Administration for Community Living U.S. Department of Health and Human Services.

 Information Dissemination and Social Media

-For information about AT in general, as well as the activities of the state and territory AT programs, please “like” and “follow” the AT3 Center on Facebook.
+For information about AT in general, as well as the activities of the AT Act Programs, please “like” and “follow” the AT3 Center on Facebook and X.

-Subscribe our AT News and Tips blog for more in-depth information about assistive technology devices, services, and innovations from the state and territory AT programs.
+Subscribe our AT News and Tips blog for more in-depth information about assistive technology devices, services, and innovations from the AT Act Programs.
 Follow and Explore the AT3 Blog for interesting AT information.